 The College will continue to support faculty academic staff to implement instructional strategies that foster student learning and engagement, especially in developmental and gateway courses.
 As described above, these strategies include active and adaptive learning; linked courses; learning communities; interdisciplinary learning; simulated instruction; inquiry-based research; problem-based learning; embedded academic advising and tutoring; hybrid and flipped classrooms; ongoing assessment of student learning; and supplemental instruction for targeted groups of students (SP 1-1-3 & SP 1-1-4).
-Furthermore, the College is developing a comprehensive strategy to engage faculty and academic staff in efforts to expand student participation in service learning opportunities for students (SP 1-2-1).
+Furthermore, the College is developing a comprehensive strategy to engage faculty and academic staff in efforts to expand student participation in service learning activities (SP 2-2-2) and create a task force to create, expand, and disseminate experiential learning opportunities for students (SP 1-2-1).
 In order to support faculty and academic staff participation in these activities, the College will provide training on place-based pedagogies and support the incorporation of place-based pedagogies into a variety of academic courses and programs (SP 2-2-3).
 (Exhibit 6.12)